radhikaj103/DATA608-TwitterSentimentAnalysis/README.md

 -	Next, open terminal application with multiple clients (for producer, Kafka server, and import from Kafka sink to InfluxDB).
 Tweets should be streaming in, viewable in the terminal window.

 Step 4: InfluxDB Dashboard
-- Copy-paste the localhost into a browser window.
+- Open http://localhost:8086/ in a browser window.
 Log-in with credentials defined in docker-compose file.
 - Navigate GUI to Boards to view the Sentiment Analysis Dashboard.
 It has multiple auto-refreshing plots, with adjustable refreshing periods.
 The Dashboard includes:
   - Trend sentiment 30-second aggregates.
   - Engagement count: number of tweets per 30 seconds.